swiftlang/llvm-project/clang/docs/ConstantInterpreter.rst

 * ``IsStatic`` indicates whether the block has static duration in the interpreter, i.e. it is not a local in a frame.

-* ``IsExtern`` indicates that the block was created for an extern and the storage cannot be read or written.

 * ``DeclID`` identifies each global declaration (it is set to an invalid and irrelevant value for locals) in order to prevent illegal writes and reads involving globals and temporaries with static storage duration.

 Static blocks are never deallocated, but local ones might be deallocated even when there are live pointers to them.
 Pointers are only valid as long as the blocks they point to are valid, so a block with pointers to it whose lifetime ends is kept alive until all pointers to it go out of scope.
 Since the frame is destroyed on function exit, such blocks are turned into a ``DeadBlock`` and copied to storage managed by the interpreter itself, not the frame.
 Reads and writes to these blocks are illegal and cause an appropriate diagnostic to be emitted.
 When the last pointer goes out of scope, dead blocks are also deallocated.